On the complexity of equational decision problems for finite height(ortho)complemented modular lattices: Introduction

+Here, for a ring $R$, the problem FEAS$_{\mathbb{Z},R}$ is to decide, for any finite list of terms $p_i(\bar x)$, in the signature of rings with $0,1$, $+,-,\cdot$, whether there is a common zero within $R$.
+In case of commutative $R$, the $p_i(\bar x)$ can be replaced by multivariate polynomials $p_i$ in commuting variables and with integer coefficients.

-Focus of \cite{jacm} was on the class $\mc{H}$ of all finite dimensional real and complex Hilbert spaces (that is, Euclidean and unitary spaces) and the class $\lh$ of subspace ortholattices ${\sf L}(H)$, $H \in \mc{H}$; that is, ${\sf L}(H)$ is the lattice of all linear subspaces of $H$, with constants $0$ and \ce $H$, \ca and orthocomplementation $U \mapsto U^\perp$, the orthogonal of $U$.
-Here, for any fixed $H\in \mc{H}$, ${\rm REF}_{{\sf L}(H)}$ and ${\rm SAT}_{{\sf L}(H)}$ are decidable due to Tarski's decision procedure for $\mathbb{R}$; for $\dim H\geq 3$, the complexity has been determined, in \cite[Theorem 2.7]{jacm}, within the Blum-Shub-Smale model of non-deterministic computation over the reals: both problems are complete for BP$\mc{NP}^0_\mathbb{R}$, the part of the model which allows only integer constants and binary instances.
-This class contains $\mc{NP}$ and is, within this model, polynomial time equivalent to the problem FEAS$_{\mathbb{Z},\mathbb{R}}$.
+Focus of \cite{jacm} was on the class $\mc{H}$ of all finite dimensional real and complex Hilbert spaces (that is, Euclidean and unitary spaces) and the class $\lh$ of subspace ortholattices ${\sf L}(H)$, $H \in \mc{H}$; that is, ${\sf L}(H)$ is the lattice of all linear subspaces of $H$, with constants $0$ and $H$, and orthocomplementation $U \mapsto U^\perp$, the orthogonal of $U$.
+Here, for any fixed $H\in \mc{H}$, ${\rm REF}_{{\sf L}(H)}$ and ${\rm SAT}_{{\sf L}(H)}$ are both decidable due to Tarski's decision procedure for $\mathbb{R}$; for $\dim H\geq 3$, the complexity has been determined, in \cite[Theorem 2.7]{jacm}, within the Blum-Shub-Smale model of non-deterministic computation over the reals: both problems are complete for BP$\mc{NP}^0_\mathbb{R}$, the part of the model which allows only integer constants and binary instances.
+This class contains $\mc{NP}$ and is, within this model, polynomial-time equivalent to the problem FEAS$_{\mathbb{Z},\mathbb{R}}$, see \cite{jacm} for references.